jenkins-x/terraform-aws-eks-jx/README.md

 :warning: **Note**: If you set `force_destroy` to false, and run a `terraform destroy`, it will fail.
 In that case empty the s3 buckets from the aws s3 console, and re run `terraform destroy`.

-### Vault
+### Secrets Management

-Vault is used by Jenkins X for managing secrets.
+Vault is the default tool used by Jenkins X for managing secrets.
 Part of this module's responsibilities is the creation of all resources required to run the [Vault Operator](https://github.com/banzaicloud/bank-vaults).
 These resources are An S3 Bucket, a DynamoDB Table and a KMS Key.

 You can also configure an existing Vault instance for use with Jenkins X.
-In this case provide the Vault URL via the _vault_url_  input variable and follow the Jenkins X documentation around the instllation of an [external Vault](https://jenkins-x.io/docs/install-setup/installing/boot/secrets/#external) instance.
+In this case provide the Vault URL via the _vault_url_  input variable and follow the Jenkins X documentation around the installation of an [external Vault](https://jenkins-x.io/docs/install-setup/installing/boot/secrets/#external) instance.

+To use other secret backends such as AWS Secrets Manager, set `use_vault` variable to false, and `use_asm` variable to true.

+:warning: **Note**: AWS Secrets Manager is not supported yet, but will be functional soon.
+The `use_asm` just sets the `secretStorage` to `asm` instead of vault for now.

 ### ExternalDNS